How to solve genealogy brickwalls

 What's the solution, when you can't find someone in the General Register Office BMD indexes?

-To overcome this issue, it is well worth trying to find the same record from the original superintendent registrar's office, rather than the GRO.
+• When you can't find a record in the General Register Office indexes, it is well worth looking locally and trying to find the record of the birth, marriage or death that you seek from the original superintendent registrar's office, rather than the GRO.

-A useful starting point is to visit the UKBMD website at www.ukbmd.org.uk/local_bmd, where you can identify if local indexes have been created for a particular area and made available online.
+• A useful starting point is to visit the UKBMD website at www.ukbmd.org.uk/local_bmd, where you can identify whether local indexes for a particular area are available online.

-If so, records can then be duly ordered.
+• If so, records can then be duly ordered from the local body.

+TAKEAWAY TIP!
 Sometimes you will need to try completely different record collections that will provide similar evidence for the details you seek.
+Doing so can help you navigate your research road block and continue with your research successfully.

 Case study: how family historian Peter Day solved his brick wall - after 15 years!